turnerg/Jetstream-API-tutorial/README.md

 # Jetstream-API-tutorial

-A brief introduction to using command line clients to create, manipulate, utilize, remove, and destroy OpenStack cyberinfrastructure.
+A brief introduction to using command line clients to create, manipulate, utilize, remove, and/or destroy OpenStack cyberinfrastructure.

 You will find two different
-versions in this repository.
+versions of the tutorial in this repository.
-The two tutorials are the identical with the exception of the naming convention of OpenStack entities.
+The two tutorials are identical with the exception of the naming convention of OpenStack entities.
-The ClassRoom tutorial uses
+The ClassRoom-Tutorial uses
-the nomenclature ${OS_USERNAME}-whatnot to name OpenStack entities and the General tutorial uses the nomenclature ${OS_PROJECT_NAME}-${OS_USERNAME}-whatnot
+the nomenclature <i>${OS_USERNAME}</i>-whatnot to name OpenStack entities and the General-Tutorial uses the nomenclature <i>${OS_PROJECT_NAME}-${OS_USERNAME}</i>-whatnot.

+One of the goals was that
+one could cut-&-paste the commands instead of fiddling with typing, the resulting typos, frustrations, and falling behind in the tutorial.
+This goal was met with the exception of one command that creates the IP address; the user will have to look at the output, grab the IP address, and enter it into the following associate command.

+Why is all of this important?
+OpenStack will let you create more than one entity with the same name.
+When this occurs, you have to use the UUID (that long horrible string) instead of the easy to remember name.

+# ClassRoom-Tutorial.md

 In a classroom setting, all the users are in the same OpenStack project and using the OS_PROJECT_NAME is redundant, confusing, and causes unnecessary typing.

-The General-Tutorial is useful in a setting where there are multiple users operating in one OpenStack project.
-If you are the only user in a project, or good at coordinating with your co-workers, the ClassRoom-Tutorial would work fine.
-Again, the two tutorials are (meant to be) identical.
-The General further

-# ClassRoom-Tutorial.md
+The ClassRoom-Tutorial is also useful if you are the only user in a project; i.e. you won't be creating infrastructure that has the same name as a co-worker.

 <a href="https://github.com/turnerg/Jetstream-API-tutorial/blob/master/ClassRoom-Tutorial.md">
 ClassRoom-Tutorial</a>